 - Political projects, sabbatical leaves or scholarly research

 - Endowments housed at institutions other than Barberton Community Foundation

 Barberton Community Foundation Grant Application Process

 Barberton Community Foundation is using a new system through AkoyaGO called GOapply to accept all grant and scholarship applications.
 All grant partners must submit your LOI and grant application through GOapply.

 First steps: register your account.

-Grant partners should register as an organization.
+Grant partners should register as “Organization.”
+Do not choose “Individual.”
 You’ll need your EIN number to look up your organization, or search manually.

 For help navigating GOapply, download this user guide or call us at 330-745-5995.

 If your nonprofit is considering submitting a grant to Barberton Community Foundation or Tuscora Park Health and Wellness Foundation, we ask that you first submit a Letter of Inquiry (LOI) outlining your project.
 LOIs are due 3 weeks prior to the grant deadline, but we hope you’ll submit one as soon as you consider making an application for a project.

 - a concise description of the program or project, including why it is needed